KITE have been called “Sweden’s best kept pop-secret”…

 Releasing their first self-titled EP in September 2008, KITE have taken a low key approach with the support of their label Progress Productions.

-Formally members respectively of MELODY CLUB and STRIP MUSIC, the pairing of Nicklas Stenemo and Christian Berg have undoubtedly been producing some of the best electronic pop music of the past few years.
+Formally members respectively of MELODY CLUB and STRIP MUSIC, the pairing of Nicklas Stenemo and Christian Berg have undoubtedly been producing some of the best electronic pop music in the world during the past few years.

 With Stenemo’s rugged and emotive vocals alongside Berg’s expansive synth interplay, the glorious and majestic sound of KITE has now become the benchmark for a genre that has taken many twists and turns since the arrival of ‘Autobahn’ in 1974 through Synth Britannia and Electroclash to the EDM of today..

-Nicklas Stenemo kindly took time out to answer a few of The Electricity Club’s questions about KITE’s steady development into one of the finest independently minded acts in electronic music today…
+Nicklas Stenemo kindly took time out to answer a few questions about KITE’s steady development into one of the finest independently minded acts in electronic music today…

 You and Christian had been in more conventionally inclined bands prior to KITE, so what inspired you to come together to produce a more obviously synthesized sound?